 The average worker spends 34 hours and 26 minutes at work each week.

-Being in one place with the same people for such a long period of time makes people’s annoying habits all the more evident.
+Being in one place with the same people for such a long period makes people’s annoying habits all the more evident.
 It doesn’t matter how much you think you like them, there will always be things that get on your nerves while you’re trying to stay focused at work.

 The research offers some insights into the most common annoyances in UK offices and how you might go about overcoming these.

 Irritating habits and distractions can harm employees 1 in 3 respondents said they felt workplace annoyances had affected their productivity.
 This can impact the company so it’s important for employees to effectively manage these bad habits.
 Unfortunately, you can’t put a stop to them, but there are plenty of ways to overcome them to avoid hindering your business.

 The research included 800 UK office workers, and when asked to rank annoying office habits, there were some clear winners.